 Regardless of what future a young person might want, she or he needs a strong academic foundation, but reading, writing and numeracy skills are not enough.
 That’s why we invest in schools that also help students build mindsets, skills and habits like curiosity, growth mindset, perseverance, self-awareness, self-efficacy, self-regulation and social awareness/ social competence, which emerging research shows are correlated with long-term success.
 And, early results from the innovative schools we fund are encouraging – especially the degree to which they can support higher achievement for students who start farthest behind.
-For example, during the 2016-2017 school year, 80 percent of students in the schools we fund met or exceeded their growth goals in math, and 71 percent met or exceeded their growth goals in reading.

 We invest in: